wchristian/perl5_wiki/The-Proposal-for-Perl-7.md

-This is the proposal with additional details as presented by [xsawyerx](xsawyerx) at [The Conference in the Cloud 2020](https://perlconference.us/tpc-2020-cloud/)
+This is the proposal with additional details as presented by [xsawyerx](xsawyerx) at [The Conference in the Cloud 2020](https://perlconference.us/tpc-2020-cloud/).

+There are additional details in Sawyer's [update about versioning](https://www.nntp.perl.org/group/perl.perl5.porters/2020/06/msg257565.html).

 # Intro